belijzajac/belijzajac.github.io/content/post/outperforming-rayon-with-openmp.md

 ![flamegraph-of-fft-g1](/post-images/flame-graphu.svg)

-which, as I've noticed, had a huge impact on performance with the majority of calls tracing down to assembly code; a similar kzg implementation library ([go-kzg](https://github.com/protolambda/go-kzg/blob/master/BENCH.md)) that was taken as a reference a few times while producing unit tests and benchmarks, showed that their `fft_g1` benchmark took the longest time to execute as well, among others.
+which, as I've noticed, had a huge impact on performance with the majority of calls tracing down to assembly code; a similar kzg implementation library called <mark>[go-kzg](https://github.com/protolambda/go-kzg)</mark> that was taken as a reference a few times while producing unit tests and benchmarks, showed that their `fft_g1` benchmark took the longest time to execute as well, among others.

 So, we have 7 groups of benchmarks: